NERC-CEH/rse_group/development/mob_programming.md

 * Articulate shared intentions at the start of the session - where are we aiming to be at the end of it?
 It helps to take a note for the benefit of people who can't be there.
 * Mob sessions are "best effort" and no-one should feel obliged to participate in them
 * It's ok to spend whole sessions just reading code or papers together.
-* Optimise mob sessions for work _where decisions need to be made_ - if a path of development is very clearly laid out, leave that available for team members who need to work asynchronously (e.g. they have caring commitments, or very different patterns of brain-waking times)
+* When mob sessions are not that frequent, it helps to devote them to work _where decisions need to be made_ - if a path of development is very clearly laid out, leave that available for team members who need to work asynchronously (e.g. they have caring commitments, or very different patterns of brain-waking times)

 The [Recurse Center social rules](https://www.recurse.com/social-rules) apply; kindness is key!